meganemura/envryo/README.md

     `envryo --config=config.yml`

-2. Update evernote note
+2. Update evernote note which is tagged as `notify` (configurable)

-3. Envryo yo to you or all
+3. Envryo sends yo to you or all subscribers

 ## Configuration (config.yml)